andy-hanson/mason/README.md

 `~a` | Lazy - *not* a convention. | `and a ~b`

 An optional promise is `?$a`; a promise for an option is `$?a`.

-### Running

-Use one console to build continuously:

-	npm install; ./gulp

-And in the other console, `./run` will run all tests.

-### Editing

-Go to `editor` and run `./gen-tmLanguage`.
-Then put the resulting `Mason.tmLanguage` wherever is appropriate.

-Sublime Text 3 users: `./gen-tmLanguage; cp ./Mason.tmLanguage ~/.config/sublime-text-3/Packages/User/Mason.tmLanguage`

-### License

-DO WHATEVER THE FUCK YOU WANT, PUBLIC LICENSE
-TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-0. You just DO WHATEVER THE FUCK YOU WANT.